 - Empower one another by sharing experiences, strengths and hopes

 - Resource Referrals

-In Adoptees Connect Support Groups, you’ll find Adult Adoptees with problems like yours.
-Members of a support group usually share their personal experiences and offer one another emotional comfort and moral support.
+In Adoptees Connect Groups, you’ll find Adult Adoptees with problems like yours.
+Members of a connect group usually share their personal experiences and offer one another emotional comfort and moral support.
 They may also offer practical advice and tips to help you cope with your situation.

 This is the basis of what Adoptees Connect was founded on.